Dry Powdered Tannin

 Potassium Dichromate and Ammonia react with tannin to yield rich wood tones.

-"Rust Water" (steel wool soaked in vinegar) applied to a tannin treated wood will yield rich Black tones.
+"Rust Water" (steel wool soaked in vinegar) applied to tannin treated woods will yield

 Tannin, other uses: